jade211/ARrangeIt/README.md

 - Integrating AR functionality with accurate real-world scale.
 - Creating responsive and intuitive 3D model interactions.
-- Backend development to manage user sessions, configurations, and catalog data.
+- Backend development to manage user sessions, configurations, and catalogue data.
 - Designing a scalable and user-friendly interface.

 ---